Bone Dry Acryl-A-Seal

 Bone Dry’s Multi-Surface Coating Solution Repels Contaminants in Concrete and Brick

 Acryl-A-Seal Protects Indoor and Outdoor Surfaces with a Semi-Gloss Shine

 As mineral-based building materials age, they’re exposed to a range of factors leading to staining, fading and dusting.
 Concrete block and brick can be affected by efflorescence, causing discoloration, structural changes and damage of masonry substrates.
 Acryl-A-Seal prevents dusting from efflorescence and protects floors and walls from staining of oils, water and mold.

 Proper application of Acryl-A-Seal lends to a newer look to even old structures, thanks to its semi-gloss sheen.
-Whether you’re resurfacing warehouse and garage floors or sealing brick, or concrete block structures and concrete slabs any surfaces treated with Acryl-A-Seal take on a long-lasting fresh look.
+Whether you’re resurfacing warehouse and garage floors, or sealing brick or concrete block structures and concrete slabs, any surface treated with Acryl-A-Seal takes on a long-lasting fresh look.

 Looking for something else?
 Browse our other concrete sealing and moisture mitigation products.

 Reduce Stains from Motor Oil and Automotive Fluids on your Garage Floor

 Acryl-A-Seal effectively protects garage floors from common automobile fluids, with high chemical resistance to stains from materials like: